Hot, Humid, Partly Cloudy Weather Forecast For City - UrduPoint

 Hot, Humid, Partly Cloudy Weather Forecast For City

-LAHORE, (UrduPoint / Pakistan Point News - 18th Sep, 2024) Hot, humid and partly cloudy weather continued to prevail in the city on Wednesday while the MET office predicted similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 23rd Sep, 2024) Hot, humid and partly cloudy weather was recorded in the city on Monday while the MET office predicted similar weather conditions for the next 24 hours.

-The MET officials said continental air was prevailing over most parts of the country while a well-marked low lies over northeast Madhya Pradesh (India) due to which weak moist current from bay of Bengal were penetrating northeast Punjab and Kashmir.
+The MET officials said continental air was prevailing over most parts of the country.

 They predicted that mainly hot and dry weather was expected in most parts of the country.
-However, rain-windstorm/thunderstorm was likely at isolated places in northeast Punjab and Kashmir.
+However, partly cloudy weather with rain-thunderstorm was likely at isolated places in Kashmir and adjoining hilly areas during evening/night.

-Wednesday’s maximum temperature was recorded at Nokkundi and Sibbi where mercury reached 42°C while in Lahore it was 36.1°C and minimum was 27°C.
+Monday’s highest temperature was recorded at Nokkundi where mercury reached 43°C while in Lahore it was 37.8°C and minimum was 27.7°C.

 Recent Stories